MushroomEternalDev/MushroomEternalAHSniper/README.md

 Report bugs pls.

-DM GRAPES#3522 on Discord if you have problems.
+DM GRAPES#3522 on Discord if you have problems (Server Coming Soon).